sugarlabs/musicblocks-v4/README.md

             npm start
             ```

-            This is spawned on `127.0.0.1:3000` inside the container, but mapped to `localhost:5000`
+            This is spawned on `127.0.0.1:8080` inside the container, but mapped to `localhost:5000`
             on host.
 Visit `localhost:5000` in a browser to view the web page served.
 If you are not
-            using the container, visit `localhost:3000`.
+            using the container, visit `localhost:8080`.

-        - For testing, run
+        - For generating a generic production build, run

             ```bash
-            npm run test
+            npm run build:root
             ```

-        - For generating a production build, run
+        - For generating a production build under the subdirectory `/musicblocks-v4/`, run

             ```bash
             npm run build
+            ```

+        - For running unit tests, run

+            ```bash
+            npm run test:unit
+            ```
+        - For running E2E tests, run

+            ```bash
+            ## In 1 terminal
+            npm run build
+            npm run serve # to start production build on localhost:5000
+            ## In another terminal
+            npm run test:e2e
             ```
         _**Note:**_ If you're running using _Docker Desktop_ on _Windows_ or _Mac_, you might experience
         longer execution times for these scripts.
 This happens due to cross-file-system communication.
         Duration varies across machines; duration primarily depends on hard drive read/write speed.